Choose Your Path

 5. Enterprise readiness evaluation

-Choose this if: You need a review path you can hand to operators, security reviewers, or buyers — covering safe deployment, proof of functionality, and audit trails.
+Choose this if: You need a review path you can hand to operators, security reviewers, or buyers — covering hosted deployment, proof of functionality, and audit trails.

 What you get: A structured path through real auth, runtime, validation, and policy evidence.